CalebBell/fluids/docs/tutorial.rst

 to do that.
 Consider that same particle being shot directly down from a helicopter 100 m high.

-The integrating function, integrate_drag_sphere, performs the integral with respect to time.
+The integrating function, :py:func:`~.integrate_drag_sphere`, performs the integral with respect to time.
 At one second, we can see the (velocity, distance travelled):

 >>> integrate_drag_sphere(D=1E-3, rhop=3400., rho=1.2, mu=1E-5, t=1, V=30, distance=True)